axjh03/Password-Guardian/README.md

 Stay tuned for future updates and releases!

 ## Contributors
-This project is maintained by [Your Name].
+This project is maintained by Alok Jha.
 Contributions and feedback are welcome.
 Feel free to [contact us](mailto:axjh03@example.com) with any suggestions or issues.